tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

   - Do we add this as part of the scope?
 Not only change the storage but update the access method to build on top of **TEP-0080: Support domain-scoped parameter/result names** to allow access to the contents of Results through JSONPath scoping?

 5. For projects wrapping or extending Tekton, such as with [Boomerang Flow](https://useboomerang.io) the end users may not know about adjusting Tasks to work with Workspaces.
 In this instance, they drag and drop tasks on a no-code UI and can only pass parameters around.
 Additional other extensions may also not know or understand storage systems.

+6. emit structured results, e.g. multiple built image results from a task (see https://github.com/tektoncd/pipeline/issues/4282 for a relevant release pipeline failure, and [TEP-0075](https://github.com/tektoncd/pipeline/issues/4282) and [TEP-0076](https://github.com/tektoncd/community/pull/477) for structured result support) <-- or this could just be part of item (1)

+7. The ability to emit [SBOMs](https://en.wikipedia.org/wiki/Software_bill_of_materials) as results from Tasks and make them easily consumable by tools observing execution (e.g. Tekton Chains) without requiring those tools to mount and access volumes

 ## Requirements